ericconner5/beep/README.md

 # _Beep Boop_

-#### _{Brief description of application}, {Date of current version}_
+#### _A simple webpage that displays a range of numbers starting with zero and ending with the number the user chooses.
+Changes some input into silliness. {17 Aug 2018}_

-#### By _**{List of contributors}**_
+#### By _**Eric Conner**_

 ## Description

-_{This is a detailed description of your application.
-Its purpose and usage.
-Give as much detail as needed to explain what the application does, and any other information you want users or other developers to have. }_
+_A simple webpage that displays a range of numbers starting with zero and ending with the number the user chooses.
+Numbers with a 0 character are changed to "Beep!".
+Numbers with a 1 character are changed to "Boop!".
+Numbers divisible by 3 are changed to a quote from a movie: "I'm sorry, Dave.
+I'm afraid I can't do that." -HAL, 2001: A Space Odyssey.

 ## Specifications

 *_Program only accepts numeric input._
-  -Example Input: 10:30pm
+  -Example Input: 2am
-  -Example Output: No output, field only accepts numbers._
+  -Example Output: Beep, Boop, 2
-  -Example Input: -45
-  -Example Output: "Hey, this is only for positive numbers.
-Negativity will not compute."

 *_Program replaces 0 with "Beep!"_
   -Example Input: 0
   -Example Output: ["Beep!"]

 *_Program replaces numbers that contain a 1 with "Boop!"
-  -Example Input: 0381
+  -Example Input: 1
   -Example Output: ["Boop!"]

 *_Program replaces numbers that are divisable by 3 with "I'm sorry, Dave.
 I'm afraid I can't do that."
-  -Example Input: 27
+  -Example Input: 12
   -Example Output: "I'm sorry, Dave.
 I'm afraid I can't do that."
 *
 *